The Road To Cromer Pier

 Having converted Pen Pals from a play to a novel I began the same journey with The Road to Cromer Pier in 2016.
 I approached the Cromer Pier Theatre company in 2017, to get an insider’s perspective of this unique piece of British theatre.

 The interviews I undertook included one with James Bustar, a juggler/comedian, who was in the 2017 show.
 Having watched the show one evening the sheer quality stood out for me.
 This is a highly professional organisation running a top class show, so I needed to make sure that my book did justice to that.
 Now nearly two years later I’m finally confident that I’ve done that.

 So what is it all about then?
 Well, The Road to Cromer Pier is a fiction novel about the lives and loves of the cast and crew of the Cromer Pier Summertime Special Show.
 As the cover says:

 ‘Janet’s first love arrives out of the blue after thirty years.
 Those were simpler times for them both.
 Sunny childhood beach holidays, fish and chips and big copper pennies clunking into one-armed bandits.
 The Wells family has run the Cromer Pier Summertime Special Show for generations.
 But it’s now 2009 and the recession is biting hard.
 Owner Janet Wells and daughter Karen are facing an uncertain future.
 The show must go on, and Janet gambles on a fading talent show star.
 But both the star and the other cast members have their demons.
 This is a story of love, loyalty and luvvies.
 The road to Cromer Pier might be the end of their careers, or it might just be a new beginning.’

-The Road to Cromer Pier will be available in paperback and Amazon ebook from 29th June 2019.
+The Road to Cromer Pier is available in paperback and Amazon ebook, and from Waterstones.
 There is a play version available too.
 Please contact me for details.